marek890/System-na-spravu-skriniek/README.md

 # System-na-spravu-skriniek
-Ahoj Svet by Skaličan
+Ahoj Svet by Kukurišta
-Nejdze more
-JAKO
+Ahoj svet by Kakashi